Counselling & Psychology

 Some of the ways to motivate a depressed person are mentioned below, which can be helpful for you.

 The first thing you can do before helping someone with depression is learning more about the illness.
 If you have never suffered from depression, it can be difficult for you to understand what a depressed person might be going through.
-So, do some research about depression and then you will be much better equipped to offer your friend help and support.
+So, if you want to know how to help a depressed friend, do some research about depression and then you will be much better equipped to offer your friend help and support.

 It can be challenging for a depressed person to open up to anyone.
 They might feel isolated or have trust issues.
-Let the depressed person know that you are there for them.
+SO, if you are living with a depressed person, let the depressed person know that you are there for them.
 Encourage them to share what they feel but do not give them any advice immediately.
 Your support is the most important thing that you have to offer initially.

 While listening to the depressed person, validate their feelings and show empathy.
 Make them believe that you are interested in listening to them through your body language.